Our Promise

 Kathy-Jo-Staheli-AD

-Kathy Jo Staheli, AD,PKT,AYT
+Kathy Jo Stäheli,ADC,PKT,AYT

-Kathy Jo Staheli, AD, is a NAMA-recognized Ayurvedic doctor and founder of Purusha Ayurveda, with nearly 20 years of experience specializing in Panchakarma.
-Trained in both the U.S. and India through Bastyr University and Kerala Ayurveda Academy, she has served as a practitioner and global business manager for Kerala Ayurveda Academy and played a key role in the National Ayurvedic Medical Association for nearly a decade, where she now chairs the Panchakarma Committee.
-Kathy Jo offers deeply rooted, authentic Ayurvedic care and education to a global community.
+Kathy Jo Stähel, is a NAMA-Ayurvedic Doctor Level Certified practitioner and founder of Purusha Ayurveda, bringing nearly 20 years of expertise in Panchakarma.
+Trained in both the U.S. and India through Bastyr University and Kerala Ayurveda Academy, she has served as practitioner and global business manager for Kerala Ayurveda Academy and played an integral role in the National Ayurvedic Medical Association for nearly a decade, and is now chairing the Panchakarma Committee.

 Screen+Shot+2020-02-08+at+3.00.03+AM.jpg

-Cecilia Molinar, PkT
+Cecilia Molinar, PkT, RYT

 Cecilia Molinar Zubieta is a Panchakarma Technician and Certified Yoga Instructor with expertise in somatic movement, dance therapy, and therapeutic yoga.
 She has studied various movement techniques, including Feldenkrais, Danceability, and Butoh, and has a deep understanding of anatomy, kinesiology, and mind-body practices.
 Cecilia integrates her knowledge of movement and yoga with Abhyanga, utilizing her expertise in rhythm, touch, and body awareness to enhance the healing power of Ayurvedic bodywork.
 She also works at the Morosoli Neuropsychology clinic, focusing on neurodevelopment and the therapeutic benefits of movement and meditation.